ahmadjoya/ahmad-quno-challange-frontend/README.md

+# TL;DR
+This is the code challenge.
+The goal is to create a Next.js project with React, showing list of doctors and filters for the list, and a page with selected doctor.
+Figma design is attached to this challenge.
+Only mobile layout is required.

 # Quno Frontend Code Challenge

 ## Introduction